An Overview of Pennsylvania Inheritance Tax Laws

 File the completed return for a resident in duplicate with the Register of Wills of the county in which the decedent was a resident at the time of death.

-File the completed return for a nonresident with the PA Department of Revenue, Bureau of Individual Taxes, Inheritance Tax Division - Nonresident at P.O.
+File the completed return for a nonresident with the Pennsylvania Department of Revenue, Bureau of Individual Taxes, Inheritance Tax Division - Nonresident at P.O.
 Box 280601, Harrisburg, Pennsylvania, 17128-0601.

 Pennsylvania inheritance forms and instructions can be found on the Department of Revenue's website.